AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 To create a soft link in Linux, we use the `ln` ("link") command and supply the `-s` flag (for "soft"), followed by the original file name and the name of the soft link:

-{% include posts/picture.html img="soft-link" alt="Creating a soft link for a file." %}
+{% include posts/picture.html img="soft-link" ext="JPG" alt="Creating a soft link for a file." %}

 Observe the following interesting points: